arbox/shalmaneser/README.md

 ## Description

 Please be careful, the whole thing is under construction!
+Shalmaneser it not intended to run on Windows systems.
+For now it has been tested on only Linux.

 Shalmaneser is a supervised learning toolbox for shallow semantic parsing, i.e. the automatic assignment of semantic classes and roles to text.
 The system was developed for Frame Semantics; thus we use Frame Semantics terminology and call the classes frames and the roles frame elements.
 However, the architecture is reasonably general, and with a certain amount of adaption, Shalmaneser should be usable for other paradigms (e.g., PropBank roles) as well.
 Shalmaneser caters both for end users, and for researchers.